 Google Analytics 4 is a staple for marketers tracking online activity and promises to be a useful tool well into the future.
 Best of all, it's available in a free version and there's support from Google should you need it.

-Despite being under attack in several European countries over a lack of privacy controls, it’s still the industry standard in universal analytics.
+Despite being under attack in several European countries over a lack of privacy controls, GA still the industry standard in universal analytics.
 All marketers need to learn Google Analytics 4.

 However, the process of learning GA4 and all its features can be daunting.
 That’s why access to helpful information is crucial in your quest to identify and master key measurement features.